virtual-labs/exp-transformations-rotation-iiith/experiment/theory.md

 v - original vector, v' - vector after rotation

 and x,y - original coordinate axes , x', y' - coordinate axes after rotation, ψ - Angle of rotation

+*Note: All images in this document are original illustrations created for this experiment.
+No external copyrighted material has been used.*